Besicovitch and doubling type properties in metric spaces: Introduction

 It is shown in \cite[Example 3.4]{LeRi2} that the Besicovitch intersection property does not imply the Besicovitch covering property.
-We note here that the space in that example is ultrametric, cf. Theorem \ref{counter07}, so being ultrametric does not imply the Besicovitch covering property.
-Since all ultrametric spaces have the equal radius covering property with constant 1 (Theorem \ref{countereqrad}), the equal radius covering property does not imply the Besicovitch covering property; the other direction also fails, cf. Theorem \ref{notSBCP}, so in particular, the Besicovitch covering property does not imply the strong Besicovitch covering property.

-Consideration of weaker properties of Besicovitch type is interesting since more spaces satisfy them, they are easier to prove, and for certain purposes they may be sufficient.
-For instance, the Besicovitch intersection property implies (actually, it is equivalent to) the uniform weak type (1,1) of the centered maximal operator, cf. \cite{Al}.

-After including a proof, for easy reference and later use, of the known fact that the localized Besicovitch covering property together with the Besicovitch intersection property entail the Besicovitch covering property, we center our interest in geometrically doubling metric spaces (spaces of homogeneous type in the terminology of \cite{CoWe}) which are defined by the property that every ball of radius $r$ can be covered by at most $D$ balls of radius $r/2$.

-We recall the fact that geometrically doubling metric spaces satisfy the localized covering property, and prove that in the presence of the approximate midpoint property, geometrically doubling, the localized covering property, and the equal radius covering property, are all equivalent.
-Geometrically doubling does not, by itself, imply the Besicovitch covering property: a well known example is given by the Heisenberg groups $\mathbb{H}^n$ with the Kor\'any metric: cf. \cite[pages 17-18]{KoRe} or \cite[Lemma 4.4]{SaWh}.
-But if $(X, d)$ is a geometrically doubling metric space with doubling constant $D$, and satisfies the Besicovitch intersection property with constant $L$, then $(X, d)$ has the Besicovitch covering property with constant $L D^{2}$, and if additionally $(X, d)$ satisfies the approximate midpoint property, then it has the strong Besicovitch covering property with constant $L D^5 + 1$, cf. Theorem \ref{equivBesicovitch}.
+Here we complement this result by proving that the Besicovitch covering property does not imply the strong Besicovitch covering property, cf. Theorem \ref{notSBCP} below.